 Dr. Tim Cook’s bestselling new book, The Madman and the Butcher, details the war of wills between two of Canada’s military titans.
 Cook is the First World War Curator at the Canadian War Museum, and a member of the Canada’s History Society board of directors.
 Cook sees Sir Arthur Currie as one of our greatest military leaders — a man who did what was necessary to help win a meat-grinder war, while always seeking ways to protect his troops from outright slaughter.

-Listen as Dr. Cook explains why Currie is his History Idol.
+Listen and watch as Dr. Cook explains why Currie is his History Idol.

 About Sir Arthur Currie